 Savings after Retirement: A Survey

-The saving patterns of retired U.S. households pose a challenge to the basic life-cycle model of saving.
-The observed patterns of out-of-pocket medical expenses, which rise quickly with age and income during retirement, and heterogeneous lifespan risk, can explain a significant portion U.S. savings during retirement.
-However, more work is needed to disentangle these precautionary saving motives from other motives, such as the desire to leave bequests.
-An important complementary question is why households do not buy more insurance against these risks.
-Going beyond total savings and looking at its components, including housing, and looking at other portfolio choices can help shed light on these questions.
+The saving patterns of retired US households pose a challenge to the basic life-cycle model of saving.
+The observed patterns of out-of-pocket medical expenses, which rise quickly with age and income during retirement, and heterogeneous life span risk can explain a significant portion of US saving during retirement.
+However, more work is needed to distinguish these precautionary saving motives from other motives, such as the desire to leave bequests.
+Progress toward disentangling these motivations has been made by matching other features of the data, such as public and private insurance choices.
+An improved understanding of whether intended bequests left to children and spouses are due to altruism, risk sharing, exchange motivations, or a combination of these factors is an important direction for future research.

 Suggested Citation: Suggested Citation